 Atsuta-jingu Shrine is easy to reach by train.

-The shrine is a five-minute walk from Jingu-mae Station on the Meitetsu Line, or a 12-minute walk from JR Atsuta Station on the JR Tokaido Line.
+The shrine is a three-minute walk from Jingu-mae Station on the Meitetsu Line, or an eight-minute walk from JR Atsuta Station on the JR Tokaido Line.
 Both lines can be accessed from Nagoya Station .

 A home to legends

-When the god Susanoo had to slay an eight-headed serpent, he did so with the help of his legendary sword, Kusanagi-no-Tsurugi.
+When the god Susanoo slayed an eight-headed serpent, a sacred sword, later called as Kusanagi-no-Tsurugi was found from the tail.
 Some 1,900 years ago, that sword, one of the three items of the Imperial Regalia of Japan, was enshrined here at Atsuta Jingu.

-Unfortunately, you cannot see the sword itself, since only the emperor and a few select priests are permitted access to such fabled treasures.
+Unfortunately, since the sword itself is not displayed to the public, you cannot see it.
 Nonetheless, there are still many reasons to visit this magnificent shrine.

 Natural beauty and sweet surprises

-Atsuta Jingu is set within a sprawling, sun-dappled cedar grove.
-As you wander through the trees—the scent of foliage mingling with incense—you'll find yourself forgetting all aspects of modern life outside the shrine walls.
+Atsuta Jingu is set within a sprawling, sun-dappled grove.
+As you wander through the trees enjoying the scent of foliage, you'll find yourself forgetting all aspects of modern life outside the shrine walls.

 Hidden places of worship